cockroachdb/docs/v2.2/cancel-session.md

 toc: true
 ---

-<span class="version-tag">New in v2.1:</span> The `CANCEL SESSION` [statement](sql-statements.html) lets you stop long-running sessions. `CANCEL SESSION` will attempt to cancel the currently active query and end the session.
+The `CANCEL SESSION` [statement](sql-statements.html) lets you stop long-running sessions. `CANCEL SESSION` will attempt to cancel the currently active query and end the session.

 ## Required privileges